-This General Tso Chicken Recipe is the homemade version of the Chinese takeout classic!
+This homemade General Tso Chicken Recipe is so much better than Chinese takeout!
 It’s crispy and tender chicken coated in a sticky tangy sauce, totally addictive…

 General Tso’s Chicken is just so darn good… crispy chicken coated in a sticky sweet and sour sauce with a slight spicy kick.
 It’s one of our favorite Asian dishes.
 After we posted The Best Slow Cooker General Tso’s Chicken, you guys have asked us to make a quick and easy General Tsos Chicken.
 You and your family will absolutely love it!

 It’s the most popular takeout in America acording to NBC.
 However, many restaurant versions are deep fried with coloring etc. in the sauce.

 Making your own homemade General Tso chicken is fresher and healthier, but still just as tasty!

 General Tso Chicken is perfect as a quick weeknight dinner with some rice and veg.
 Just start your rice and vegetables before the chicken, as it cooks quickly.

 My kids absolutely love this dish, so it’s a great way to feed the entire family.
 Just use less red pepper flakes to make it less spicy.

 You can also double or triple this recipe to feed a crowd.
 And if you’re entertaining, you can fry the chicken ahead of time.
 Then you’ll only have to make the sauce and coat the chicken at the last minute.

 General Tso’s Chicken goes by many names, and in Chinese it is 左宗棠鸡 (Zuo ZongTang Chicken).
 It It first appeared in New York as a Chinese-American dish in the 1970s and has been popular ever since.
 The dish is named after Zuo ZongTang, a Qing dynasty statesman and military leader.